 Avaya did well in Usability with the user experience, including those related to collaboration, and its adaptability to different roles in the contact center.
 Avaya’s highest ranking in Capability was due to a comprehensive approach related to call handling and capturing interactions, and integrations.

 In our assessment, Avaya could improve in Adaptability, Manageability and Reliability.
 In each of these areas, the depth of investment is not as clear, nor is the information on its approach.
 More work in clarity of its business and user integrations would be good.
 It also could improve its TCO/ROI with more depth in its approach and the tools, information and services it provides.

 This assessment was based on Avaya’s contact center products available at end of March in 2021.

 When cloud contact centers first emerged a decade ago, the focus for many was on finding the lowest cost provider.
 Today’s organizations should consider a broader range of criteria in their selection process, which we outline in this Value Index.
 A modern contact center requires technology that provides continuous innovation and a product and customer experience to meet their long-term goals.
 With this in mind, when organizations begin the process of evaluating their efforts, they might consider Avaya.

-This research-based index is the most comprehensive assessment of the value of analytics and business intelligence software in the industry.
+This research-based index is the most comprehensive assessment of the value of contact center in the cloud software in the industry.
 Technology buyers can learn more about how to use our Value Index by clicking here and included vendors that wish to learn more can click here.
 Read the report here.